 Are you concerned about raising an entitled child?
 Then it’s important that you put effort into teaching your child to be humble.
-Teaching biblical humility for kids is challenging, but it’s worth it.
+Teaching your kids the definition of humility in the Bible is challenging, but it’s worth it.

 As St. Augustine said, “Humility is the foundation of all the other virtues hence, in the soul in which this virtue does not exist, there cannot be any other virtue except in mere appearance.”